EconometricInstitute/feb22012-programming-website/data/week6/7-streams-terminal.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

- - Know how terminal operators are used in the context of streams
+ - Know how terminal operators are used in the context of streams.
- - Understand the meaning of the `Optional` type
+ - Understand the meaning of the `Optional` type.
- - Understand that you can do some powerful data transformations with the `Collectors` class together with a stream
+ - Understand that you can do some powerful data transformations with the `Collectors` class together with a stream.

 </text-box>

 ## Terminal Operations
 After constructing a `Stream` object from a data source and zero or more intermediate operations, a **terminal operation** starts up the actual flow of objects through the pipeline and processes them into a final result.
-The Stream API is rather flexible in what this final result can be: you can feed all objects that are emitted from the stream to a `Consumer` such as `System.out::print`, check if some condition holds, obtain a the first object that is emitted from the stream, collect all objects that come out into a `Collection` type, or combine all emitted objects into an aggregate result such as a mean, sum, minimum or maximum value.
+The Stream API is rather flexible in what this final result can be: you can feed all objects that are emitted from the stream to a `Consumer` such as `System.out::print`, check if some condition holds, obtain the first object that is emitted from the stream, collect all objects that come out into a `Collection` type, or combine all emitted objects into an aggregate result such as a mean, sum, minimum or maximum value.

 The previous table contains an overview of some of the terminal operations that are available in the `Stream` interface.
 Note that terminal operations can be recognized from the fact that they return something that is **not** of type `Stream`.
 By ending the pipeline, we obtain a different kind of result.

-The `allMatch`, `anyMatch` and `noneMath` terminal operations all take a `Predicate` as an argument and compute a `boolean` value from the application of the `Predicate` to all objects emitted from the stream.
+The `allMatch`, `anyMatch` and `noneMatch` terminal operations all take a `Predicate` as an argument and compute a `boolean` value from the application of the `Predicate` to all objects emitted from the stream.
 The `count` terminal operation counts the number of objects emitted from the stream.
 The terminal operation `collect` requires a special object that can aggregate the emitted objects into an output.
 Different options for such `Collector` objects are explained in Section [\[sec:collectors\]][2].
 We discuss the remaining terminal operations in more detail in the following sections.

 **Some terminal operations in the `Stream` interface**